What is a will writer?

-Legally, in the UK anyone can write a will, meaning you can write your own if you want to.
-However, wills need to be written in a certain way to be legally binding, so unless you have this expertise, it’s best to use a professional will writer or solicitor.
+Legally, in the UK, anyone can write a will, so you can write your own if you choose.
+However, a will must be prepared correctly to be legally valid.
+Unless you have the right expertise, it is usually better to use a professional will writer or solicitor.

 But what is the difference between these two professionals, and which one is right for you?

-A will writer is someone who has training in will writing, whose job it is to help people write their wills.
-They have a great understanding of the process of will writing, ensuring it is presented appropriately and is legally binding.
-You do not need to be a lawyer to become a will writer, their expertise is specifically in making a will.
+A will writer is someone trained specifically in will writing, whose job is to help people prepare their wills.
+They understand the will-writing process and can make sure the document is set out properly and is legally valid.
+A will writer does not need to be a lawyer, as their expertise is focused specifically on making a will.

 What is a solicitor?